top of page

 Sable

 Sable poodles can vary greatly in color, usually starting out fairly dark and fading very quickly.
 Some look like they have phantom points at birth but they can be easily distinguished from phantoms as their bodies start to fade.
-Some sable poodles stay darker like the one pictured, some end up almost white with dark ears and tail.
+Some sable poodles stay darker, some end up almost white with dark ears and tail known as clear sable.

 Brindle